jordan4ibanez/message_to_parent/README.md

 # message_to_parent
- A simple library for child structs to talk to and interact with their parents without violating the borrow checker.
+ A simple library for child structs to talk to and interact with their parent without violating the borrow checker.

 This is a hyperactive alternative to message passing and verbose returns.